Helpful Holiday Hints for Special Needs Families

 Dr. Grace Gengoux is a Clinical Instructor in the Department of Psychiatry and Behavioral Sciences at Stanford University.
 She is a licensed clinical psychologist and Board Certified Behavior Analyst (BCBA-D) with expertise in the clinical evaluation and behavioral treatment of children with Autism Spectrum Disorder.

 With the holidays upon us, we asked AbilityPath guest expert Dr. Grace Gengoux to provide us with tips on topics families frequently ask about during the holidays.
-If you have a tip to share, enter a comment below or post a question or concern you have for the approaching holidays and we will do our best to respond to all.

 Changes to Routines and Schedule